cea-hpc/modules/doc/source/module.rst

  expiry date set by :mfcmd:`module-forbid` modulefile command.
 When a *nearly forbidden* module is evaluated a warning message is issued to inform module will soon be forbidden.
 If set to ``0``, modules will never be considered *nearly forbidden*.
-Accepted values are integers.
+Accepted values are integers comprised between 0 and 365.

  This configuration is defined in the following order of preference:
  :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` environment variable then the default